-1 INTRODUCTION
+1. INTRODUCTION

-1.1 PROJECT BACKGROUND
+1.1.
+PROJECT BACKGROUND

-Environmental Compliance Consultancy (ECC) has compiled this Environmental Management Plan (EMP) in terms of the Environmental Management Act, 2007 on behalf of Marenica Energy Ltd. Marenica Energy Ltd (Marenica) is an Australian Securities Exchange Listed Company that has various projects in Namibia, including Exclusive Prospecting Licences (EPL) on the following 6987, 3308 and MDRL 3287 in the Erongo Region.
-Marenica has also developed a uranium concentration process that is unique and ground-breaking, lowering the extraction cost of uranium at the Marenica deposit as well as various environmental benefits.
+Environmental Compliance Consultancy (ECC) has compiled this Environmental Management Plan (EMP) in terms of the Environmental Management Act, 2007 on behalf of Marenica Ventures Ltd. Marenica has also developed a uranium concentration process that is unique and ground-breaking, lowering the extraction cost of uranium at the Marenica deposit as well as various environmental benefits.
 This U-pgradeTM technology can be applied to surficial uranium deposits and is capable of concentrating uranium by a factor of up to 50 times, thereby reducing the feed to a leaching circuit dramatically.